 OK.
 Now that we’ve taken care of the formalities, let’s do a little window shopping online for the best speakers for your Jeep Wrangler soundbar.

 We’ll tackle two of Polk’s most popular options: DB 522 and DB 652.
-At the end of the day, at least in my opinion, these speakers are freakishly similar in nature, so there’s not much of a contrast there, but let’s start with Polk’s 522 model.
+At the end of the day, at least in my opinion, these speakers are freakishly similar in nature, so there’s not much of a contrast there, but let’s start with Polk’s 522 models.

 It promises limited distortion.
 It delivers.
 It promises a rich, balanced sound, and it doesn’t disappoint.
 The only question I have for myself is, Where have they been all my life, especially when my budget was tighter?